plone/training/mastering_plone/dexterity_2.rst

 One problem is that the name of the Plone instance ``Plone`` is part of that interface name.
 If you now moved these types to a site with another name the code that uses these interfaces would no longer find the objects in question.

-To create a real name-tag we add a new :py:class:`Interface` to :file:`interfaces.py`:
+To create a real name-tag we add a new :class:`Interface` to :file:`interfaces.py`:

 .. code-block:: python
     :linenos: